Detection of HI filament: Pair Stacking vs. Filament Stacking: Results

 \subsection{Filament Stacking}

-The radial density profile obtained through filament stacking illustrates the density distribution perpendicular to the axis of cosmic filaments.
-Figure \ref{fig:R7} shows this profile with various mask halo masses.
-These profiles are distinctly concentrated at the spine, unlike the average measurements observed in pair-stacked filaments.
-Within a $10\ \mathrm{kpc/h}$ radius, the stacked column density can be up to eight times higher than at $100\ \mathrm{kpc/h}$.
-As a result, the effectiveness of filament stacking methods heavily depends on the resolution of observations, since only adequate resolution can reveal the peaks in density.
+The radial density profile obtained through filament stacking characterizes the density distribution perpendicular to the filament spine.
+Figure \ref{fig:Fstack_mask} shows this profile for different halo masking thresholds.
+These profiles are strongly concentrated toward the spine, in contrast to the more extended distributions typically observed in pair-stacked filaments.
+Within a $10~\kpch$ radius, the stacked column density can be up to a factor of six higher than at $100~\kpch$.
+As a result, the effectiveness of filament stacking methods heavily depends on the observational resolution, since only sufficiently high resolution can resolve the central density peak.

-Masking HI in the most massive halos with $M_h \geq 10^{14} \ \mathrm{M_\odot/h}$ does not significantly alter the stacked density, since these halos occupy a small volume despite their high column density.
-In contrast, when HI is masked in halos with $M_h \geq 10^{11} \ \mathrm{M_\odot/h}$, the average column density within $10\ \mathrm{kpc/h}$ decreases to approximately $5-10\%$ of the unmasked values, while the density at $100\ \mathrm{kpc/h}$ decreases to about $10-20\%$.
-HI in halos with $M_h = 10^{11-14} \ \mathrm{M_\odot/h}$ is highly concentrated at the center of the filament spine, so removing these halos results in a smoother stacked density profile.
-As for halos with $M_h = 10^{9-11} \ \mathrm{M_\odot/h}$, the HI at the center of the spine is comparable to that in the intergalactic medium.
-These halos are more evenly spread perpendicular to the filament spine and substantially contribute to the outer regions of the stacked filaments.
-Meanwhile, the amount of HI in halos with $M_h < 10^{9} \ \mathrm{M_\odot/h}$ is negligible.
+The stacking signal in filament stacking is also affected by halo masking.
+As shown in Figure~\ref{fig:Fstack_mask}, the unmasked signal at a radius of $d_{\rm fil}=10~\kpch$ is $1.71\times10^{18}~\mathrm{cm^{-2}}$.
+Masking \hi~in the most massive halos with $M_h \geq 10^{14}~\msunh$ does not significantly alter the stacked density, since these halos occupy a small volume despite their high column density.
+In contrast, when \hi~is masked in halos with $M_h \geq 10^{11}~\msunh$, the average column density within $10~\kpch$ decreases to $8\%$ ($1.32\times10^{17}~\mathrm{cm^{-2}}$) of the unmasked value, while the density at $100~\kpch$ decreases to $15\%$. \hi~in halos with $M_h = 10^{11\text{--}14}~\msunh$ is highly concentrated at the centers of the filament spines, so removing these halos results in a smoother stacked density profile.
+As for halos with $M_h = 10^{9\text{--}11}~\msunh$, the \hi~column density at the center of the spine is comparable to that in the intergalactic medium.
+These halos are more evenly distributed perpendicular to the filament spine and contribute significantly to the outer regions of the stacked filaments.
+Meanwhile, the amount of \hi~in halos with $M_h < 10^{9}~\msunh$ is negligible, likely due to their proximity to the resolution limit of the simulation.